Mr-PenguinMan/bush-bot/README.md

 - Discord
 - Jishaku

-All of this can be installed via `pip`
+All of these modules can be installed via `pip`